WAN-Solutions/wan24-Core/README.md

 ## Type helper

-You'll have to register searchable assemblies using the `TypeHelper.AddAssemblies` method.
 If you use the `TypeHelper.AddTypes` method, the unknown assemblies of the added types will be added as searchable assemblies automatic.

 You may attach to the `TypeHelper.OnLoadType` event for handling requests more dynamic.